MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ## Handle MediaStreamSource events
 The **MediaStreamSource** object takes frames that we capture from the screen and transforms them into a video stream that can be saved to a file using the **MediaTranscoder**.
 We pass the frames to the **MediaStreamSource** via handlers for the object's events.

 The [SampleRequested](/uwp/api/windows.media.core.mediastreamsource.samplerequested) event is raised when the **MediaStreamSource** is ready for a new video frame.
 After making sure we are currently recording, the helper method **WaitForNewFrame** is called to get a new frame captured from the screen.
 This method, shown later in this article, returns a [ID3D11Surface](/uwp/api/Windows.Graphics.DirectX.Direct3D11.IDirect3DSurface) object containing the captured frame.
-This wraps the **IDirect3DSurface** interface in a helper class that also stores the system time at which the frame was captured.
+For this example, we wrap the **IDirect3DSurface** interface in a helper class that also stores the system time at which the frame was captured.
 Both the frame and the system time are passed into the [MediaStreamSample.CreateFromDirect3D11Surface](/uwp/api/windows.media.core.mediastreamsample.createfromdirect3d11surface) factory method and the resulting [MediaStreamSample](/uwp/api/windows.media.core.mediastreamsample) is set to the [MediaStreamSourceSampleRequest.Sample](MediaStreamSourceSampleRequest.Sample) property of the [MediaStreamSourceSampleRequestedEventArgs](/uwp/api/windows.media.core.mediastreamsourcesamplerequestedeventargs).
 This is how the captured frame is provided to the **MediaStreamSource**.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/ScreenRecorderExample/cs/MainPage.xaml.cs" id="snippet_OnMediaStreamSourceSampleRequested":::